unslothai/unsloth/README.md

 3. If it doesn't install - maybe try updating `pip`.

-## Full benchmarking tables
+## Benchmarking tables
-Click  "Code" for a fully reproducible example.
+- Click  "Code" for a fully reproducible example.
-"Unsloth Equal" is a preview of our PRO version, with code stripped out.
+- "Unsloth Equal" is a preview of our PRO version, with code stripped out.
 All settings and the loss curve remains identical.
+- For the full list of benchmarking tables, go to our website.

 | 1 A100 40GB | Hugging Face | Flash Attention 2 | Unsloth Open | Unsloth Equal | Unsloth Pro | Unsloth Max |
 |--------------|-------------|-------------|-----------------|--------------|---------------|-------------|
 | Alpaca       | 1x          | 1.04x       | 1.98x           | 2.48x        | 5.32x         | **15.64x**      |